NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-All contractors performing construction, alteration or repair work in Oregon must hold a state license from the Construction Contractors Board (CCB).
+All contractors performing construction, alteration or repair work in Oregon must hold a state license from the Oregon Construction Contractors Board (CCB).
 Applicants can apply for a Residential, Commercial or Dual (Residential/Commercial) endorsement.

 Required business insurance in Oregon: